 Housing the Mud Turtle

-Rarely growing to be over 5 inches long, mud turtles are small and compact aquatic turtles.
-But despite their small adult size, they still need adequate room to swim and dive when kept indoors.
+Despite their small adult size, these turtles still need adequate room to swim and dive when kept indoors.
 A large fish tank that allows your turtle to swim and dive as well as go to a dry dock on land should be provided for mud turtles living indoors.

 Mud turtles are named so because they like to burrow in mud when they hibernate, but you don't have to have a muddy enclosure just because you have a mud turtle.
 Allowing your turtle to hibernate is not recommended in captivity, so it's not necessary to provide mud, despite the turtle's name.
 Just ensure that the enclosure does not get too cold.